-The Campus Health Center (CHC) provides urgent, primary, and ancillary care (including occupational medicine), as well as referral services to students, faculty, staff, their dependents, and guests of the CSUMB community.
-The staff of medical professionals is dedicated to meeting patient needs and promoting wellness and independence.
+The Campus Health Center (CHC) provides urgent, primary, and diagnostic care, as well as referral services to students, faculty, staff, their dependents, and guests of the CSUMB community.
+The CHC's staff of medical professionals is dedicated to meeting patient needs and promoting wellness and independence.

 The medical professionals at the CHC are committed to responsible stewardship and providing health care within the highest ethical standards.
 Our primary focus is to assist students in achieving their academic goals by maintaining their health, providing health education and student advocacy, and promoting self-responsibility for wellness.
 We strive "to focus proactively on students' health enhancing behaviors and measures that aid student learning in ways that are not limited solely to problems, symptoms, or illnesses."
 (Council for the Advancement of Standards in Higher Education [CAS] p.
 83, 2003)

-CSUMB, through a Memo of Understanding (MOU) with Doctors on Duty (DOD), jointly manages the CHC.
+CSUMB, through a contract with Doctors on Duty (DOD), jointly manages the CHC.
 DOD is a network of urgent-care clinics providing health care throughout Monterey and Santa Cruz Counties.
 The CHC also collaborates with a number of local and regional health resources to provide a wide range of medical services.

-The Campus Health Center is a part of Health & Wellness Services (HWS) at CSU Monterey Bay.
+The Campus Health Center is a department within Health & Wellness Services (HWS) at CSU Monterey Bay.

 - CSUMB students who are enrolled full-time or part-time, have registered for the current term, and have paid on-campus health fees (all matriculated students).
 Students should bring their current student ID for no-cost or discounted rates.